 The intent of this project is to provide safety upgrades and improved accommodation for all modes of travel.
 Work on this project includes traffic signal improvements and the installation of bike lanes and sidewalks.
 Also included is pavement milling and overlay, drainage upgrades and the installation of new pavement markings and signs.
-In addition, the design of this intersection project is being coordinated with the designs of two adjacent projects: the Massachusetts Department of Conservation and Recreation's (DCR) Cape Cod Rail Trail Extension project and the MassDOT Wellfleet Route 6 Pavement Preservation project.
+In addition, the design of this intersection project is being coordinated with the design of the MassDOT Wellfleet Route 6 Pavement Preservation project.